When a colleague or your boss ask you to take on more work, do you often find yourself saying yes, when you actually mean no?

-When is the time to say no?
+When is the right time to say no?

 Start by investigating when you tend to fall in the trap of saying yes, even if you know right off the bat that you will never be able to do a good job.
 There are lots of possible reasons:

-- Be super on top of your planning.
+- Be completely on top of your planning.
 If you have a good grasp of your overall planning, it’s easier to say yes or no to each new assignment and it’s way easier to explain how you spend your time.